guilhermeZida/Responsive_scss/README.md

 Inspired by [Guilherme Pangnotta][1] a simpler way
 #Plugins

-[Normalize.css][2] - A modern, HTML5-ready alternative to CSS resets.
+-[Normalize.css][2] - A modern, HTML5-ready alternative to CSS resets.
-[jQuery][3] - A fast, small, and feature-rich JavaScript library.
+-[jQuery][3] - A fast, small, and feature-rich JavaScript library.
-[jQuery Easing][4] - A jQuery plugin to give advanced easing options.
+-[jQuery Easing][4] - A jQuery plugin to give advanced easing options.
-[FitVids][5] - A lightweight, easy-to-use jQuery plugin for fluid width video embeds.
+-[FitVids][5] - A lightweight, easy-to-use jQuery plugin for fluid width video embeds.
-[FullScreenBg][6] - A small jQuery plugin that allows you to create fullscreen background.
+-[FullScreenBg][6] - A small jQuery plugin that allows you to create fullscreen background.
-[Modernizr][7] - JavaScript library that detects HTML5 and CSS3 features in the user’s browser.
+-[Modernizr][7] - JavaScript library that detects HTML5 and CSS3 features in the user’s browser.
-[Slider][8] - Simple and custom slide
+-[Slider][8] - Simple and custom slide

 #Structure